MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-defender-for-endpoint.md

 ## Enable integration on a subscription

-If you've never enabled the Defender for Endpoint integration, you can turn it on manually.
+If you've never enabled the Defender for Endpoint integration on a subscription, you can turn it on manually.

 1. In Defender for Cloud, select **Environment settings** and select the subscription containing the machines on which you want to deploy the Defender for Endpoint integration.